Managing Swrve user roles and permissions

-Swrve comes with three preset user roles – Company Admin, Full Access (previously called Default User), and Read Only.
+Swrve comes with three preset user roles—Company Admin, Full Access (previously called Default User), and Read Only.
 Our Roles Management and Assignment feature also lets you create custom user roles with any combination of permissions.
 You can assign roles to your users on a company-wide, app-level, or per user basis.
 For example, you may have a Junior Marketer role that has permission to create and QA test new campaigns, but not launch them.
-Or you may have a Data Analyst role that only needs to access various reports.
+Or you may have a Data Analyst role that only needs access to your reports.

 Only Company Admin users can create new users.
 You can create new users from the Company Settings page or from the App Settings page when specifying the lead developer for the app integration.

 Step 1: Navigate to the Company Settings page.

 Step 2: Under Users (or on the App Settings screen, under the Lead Developer section), select Create User.

 Step 3: Enter the user’s Name and Email, then select Create User.